FY2022

 Moeko Hosoo (Associate Professor, Faculty of Letters, Ritsumeikan University)

-Ms. Yowako Yamamoto (Professor, Faculty of Industrial Sciences, Kyoto Institute of Technology)
+Ms. Iwako Yamamoto (Professor, Faculty of Arts and Sciences, Kyoto Institute of Technology)

-In order to become a "creator of a sustainable society" indicated in the report on "Reiwa Japan-type school education" (2021), how should we plan future high school-university connections (entrance examinations, connected education, etc.) in order to nurture the qualities and abilities of learners in high schools and universities?
-In the case of the United Kingdom and France, let's look at how readiness of university education is nurtured by high school, and how it is actually connected to universities and society.
-We will notice the characteristics of Japan's high school-university connections from comparisons with overseas cases, and explore future high school-university connections based on their understanding.
+In order to become a “creator of a sustainable society” as indicated in the “Japan School Education in Reiwa” report (2021), how should we plan future high school-university connections (entrance examinations, connection education, etc.) in order to nurture the qualities and abilities of learners at high school and university?
+In the case of Britain and France, let’s look at how readiness for university education is nurtured by high school, and how this is actually connected to universities and society.
+We will notice the characteristics of Japan’s high school-university connection from comparison with overseas cases, and explore future high-university connections based on this understanding.

 reporter